celery/celery/docs/configuration.rst

 because the schedule may be changed externally, and so it must take changes to the schedule into account.

-Also when running celery beat embedded (:option:`-B`) on Jython as a thread the max interval is overridden and set to 1 so that it's possible to shut down in a timely manner.
+Also when running celery beat embedded (:option:`-B <celery worker -B>`) on Jython as a thread the max interval is overridden and set to 1 so that it's possible to shut down in a timely manner.